Taylor Swift's 'Tortured Poets Department' tops U.S. album chart

 ADVERTISEMENT

-Coming in at No. 2 on the Billboard 200 chart dated Saturday is Kendrick Lamar's GNX, followed by Wicked: The Soundtrack at No. 3, Juice WRLD's The Party Never Ends at No. 4 and Sabrina Carpenter's Short n'Sweet at No. 5.
+Coming in at No. 2 on the Billboard 200 chart dated Saturday is Kendrick Lamar's GNX, followed by Rose's Rosie at No. 3, Twice's Strategy: 14th Mini Album at No. 4 and Sabrina Carpenter's Short n'Sweet at No. 5.

-Rounding out the top tier are Billie Eilish's Hit Me Hard and Soft at No. 6, Michael Buble's Christmas at No. 7, Chappell Roan's The Rise and Fall of a Midwest Princess at No. 8, Bing Crosby's Ultimate Christmas at No. 9 and Tyler, the Creator's Chromakopia at No. 10.
+Rounding out the top tier are the Wicked soundtrack at No. 6, Michael Buble's Christmas at No. 7, Bing Crosby's Ultimate Christmas at No. 8, Billie Eilish's Hit Me Hard and Soft at No. 9 and Carpenter's Fruitcake at No. 10.

 Copyright 2024 United Press International, Inc. (UPI).
 Any reproduction, republication, redistribution and/or modification of any UPI content is expressly prohibited without UPI's prior written consent.